 Although called the Howard Lake Fire Department, its role has expanded to many areas over the years.
 Its purpose remains to protect the citizens of the area.

 Along with responding to fires of all kinds, firefighters are also called to rescue lost children and adults, conduct weather watches, view storm damage, assist at accidents, and almost any other situation in which people need help.

 Medical situations account for the most calls, and many firefighters are EMT-certified.
 Fire department members also are responsible for running the Howard Lake Ambulance.

 Members are expected to respond to calls 24 hours a day, seven days a week.

-Required training for all new members includes Firefighter One Training and a 120-hour Emergency Medical Technician class.
+Required training for all new members include Firefighter One Training, and a 120-hour Emergency Medical Technician class.
 Besides this training, there are two meetings monthly: a business meeting and a training meeting.
 There are also many other training opportunities members are encouraged to attend, including fire schools, medical conferences, specialized training, and other mandatory and voluntary classes.

 Over the past several decades, mandatory training has increased in a number of areas.
 Along with training in fire and medical emergencies, firefighters now must be trained in hazardous materials, weapons of mass destruction, terrorism, national incident management systems, mass casualty incidents, and other areas.